rmhennessey/Sprint-Challenge--Testing/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. In Jest, what are the differences between `describe()` and `it()` globals, and what are good uses for them?

+`describe()` breaks your test suite into components

+`it()`is where you perform individual tests.

 1. What is the point of `Test Driven Development`?
 What do you think about this approach?

+TDD or Test-Driven Development is a process for when you write and run your tests.
+Following it makes it possible to have a very high test-coverage.
+Test-coverage refers to the percentage of your code that is tested automatically, so a higher number is better.
+TDD also reduces the likelihood of having bugs in your tests, which can otherwise be difficult to track down.

+I can see where this would be valuable on large scale projects.

 1. Mention three types of automated tests.

+Input – output test:

+You can use an input-output test if the main function of your software is to transform input data into output data.

+Unit test:

+A unit test is a script that exercises a specific code object by initializing it, calling methods or functions, and checking the return values.
+Programmers write and run these tests locally as part of a test driven development process.

+Snapshot Testing:

+Snapshot Testing is a useful tool for detecting unexpected changes to a component’s UI.

+This is particularly useful for detecting regressions because we get immediate feedback in the form of a failing test whenever the way a component renders has changed be it intentional or by accident.

 ## Project Set Up